What is Language Journeys?

 What is the difference between a journey and a trip?

-What is the structure of each lesson?
+What is the structure of the website?

 Your journey is composed of chapters (lessons) that get unblocked progressively as you complete them.
 The same applies to the parts inside each chapter.
 This linear learning prevents you from getting lost between too many options and gives coherence to your learning experience.